Honors Special Major

 Students may opt to pursue an Honors special major in Educational Studies and another department.
 Pre-established programs have been created with the following disciplines: English, linguistics, political science, psychology and sociology/anthropology.
 Honors special majors with other disciplines can be pursued with the approval of both Educational Studies and the partnering department.
 The Honors special major, like the Course special major, requires a total of 10 to 12 credits, at least 5 of which must be in Educational Studies.

-The prerequisite for acceptance to the Honors Educational Studies Special Major Program is EDUC 014: Introduction to Education, 1 additional educational studies course, and an average grade of B+ in all Educational Studies courses at the time of application.
+The prerequisite for acceptance to the Honors Educational Studies Special Major Program is EDUC 014.
+Pedagogy and Power: An Introduction to Education, 1 additional educational studies course, and an average grade of B+ in all Educational Studies courses at the time of application.
 Students are expected to have a B+ average in their Educational Studies courses to complete an Honors special major.
 Additionally, students must complete external examinations upon completion of the program.
 Honors students may also pursue teacher certification.

 Honors special majors complete four Honors preparations.
 These preparations must include three (two- credit) Honors preparations, at least one or two of which must be in Educational Studies and one or two in the other discipline.
 A two-credit special major thesis is required, and this counts as one preparation.
 Each of the special major partnering departments also provides specific seminar course requirements for the completion of an Honors special major, which may be found in the special major requirements list.

 Most honors preparations in Educational Studies consist of a two-credit honors seminar.